n00b21337/Ethernaut-Solutions-V2/README.md

 # Ethernaut solution
 ## 0. Hello Ethernaut
 The goal of this level is to familiarise yourself with how to interact with the current instance through the developer console.
 You should definitely go through this level yourself 🙂 hint: type await contract.info().
-If you reaaaaaaaally need another hint, await contract.password().
+If you reaaaaaaally need another hint, await contract.password().
 Ok that's about all the hints I'm going to give you.

 ## 1. Fallback
 The goal of this level is to become the owner and to reduce the balance of the contract to 0.